 Issue Dates and Sales Periods.

-Bonds will be issued on the 1st and 15th of each month (each, an "Issue Date").
-There will be two sales periods per month: bonds issued on the 15th of the month will be offered from the 1st of the month through the 14th of the month, and bonds issued on the 1st of the month will be offered from the 15th of the month preceding the Issue Date through the last day of that month.
+- The Canadian Dollar Savings Bonds and the Canadian Dollar Sabra Savings Bonds will be issued on the 1st and 15th of each month (each, an "Issue Date" for such bonds).
+There will be two sales periods per month: bonds issued on the 15th of the month will be offered from the 1st of the month through the 14th of the month, and bonds issued on the 1st of the month will be offered from the 15th of the month preceding the Issue Date through the last day of that month. - The Canadian Dollar Mazel Tov Savings Bonds and the Canadian Dollar eMitzvah Savings Bonds will be issued only once per month, on the 1st of each month (the "Issue Date" for such bonds) and will be sold in one sales period per month: from the 1st of the month preceding the Issue Date through the last day of that month.